unit-mesh/auto-dev/docs/devins/orchestration.md

     Process finished with exit code -1
     ```

+In this case, the AutoDev will handle rest in ChatPanel.

 ### Method: DevIns Comment Flag

+Experimental Feature
+{: .label .label-yellow }

-Use DevIns comment to flag, will run next script, like:
+Use DevIns comment to flag, will run the next script, like:

     ```devin
     [flow]:script/flow.devin
     ```

+still in experimental, and may change in the future.